 "For moisturizer, I'd suggest either the La Mer option or Barbara Sturm's," says Zeichner.
 "Especially in the evening, skin hydration levels go down, so a good moisturizer before bed is important."

 I love a thick, rich moisturizer for nighttime especially, but I use this one during the day too.
 It keeps my face hydrated for hours and gives off a healthy shine that bounces light in a really nice, flattering way (especially under the fluorescent lights of our office).
 I do agree it's a pricey option, but in my opinion, moisturizer has to do a lot of heavy lifting.
-This one incorporates purslane to reduce redness as well as skullcap extract to stimulate your skin's natural collagen production.
+This one incorporates purslane to reduce redness and inflammation.

 "Philosophy Ultimate Miracle Worker Fix Eye Power-Treatment Fill & Firm ($68) is an eye miracle," emphasizes Nussbaum.
 "It blends soy peptides, retinol, and hyaluronic acid to combat fine lines around the eyes."
 Nazarian explains, "The combination of gentle retinoid and soy help decrease dark spots and fine lines while the hyaluronic acid keeps skin hydrated and enhances the skin barrier.
 This is worth the price."

 I've found this eye cream to be quite literally one of the only formulas that actually makes a difference in my crow's feet.
 It has a balmy, thick texture that fills in lines and erases fatigue.
-This happens pretty instantaneously due to the formula make-up but also extends those results tenfold over time, courtesy of the retinoid.
+This is meant to happen pretty instantaneously due to the formula make-up, but it also promises to extend those results over time, courtesy of the retinoid.

 After all was said and done, I was pretty happy with the formulas each dermatologist agreed upon—truth be told, they were four of my favorite products to begin with.
 That being said, a bit of confusion came up when I realized none of them had chosen a cleanser.
 Was I wrong to believe cleansing was one of the most important steps?
 Turns out, I wasn't.